AbdillahiAwo/Chest-X-ray-DATA4380/README.md

    * Warm colors (yellow/red) = high importance.
    * Model focuses on the central chest area.

+ This is what the AI model used to predict COVID diagnosis

 ### Conclusions

 * Strengths: Stable training, no overfitting, decent overall accuracy.